Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 If you decide to sell a donated property located in the Czech Republic, the income from this sale may be exempt from personal income tax.
 However, one of the following conditions must be met:

-• Ownership for at least 10 years: The time between acquiring the ownership right and the sale of the property is at least 10 years.
-If you acquired the property before December 31, 2020, a shortened 5-year time test applies under the older Czech legislation.
+- Ownership for at least 10 years: The time between acquiring the ownership right (via gift) and the sale of the property is at least 10 years.
+If you acquired the property before December 31, 2020, a shortened 5-year time test applies to you.

 When assessing these time limits, it is important to realize a fundamental rule of Czech tax law: the period during which the donor lived in or owned the property is not taken into account at all.
 For the donee, these time periods are calculated completely independently and start running "from zero" only from the moment the gift is acquired.